 - If there was a search warrant to get your breath/blood, did the search warrant meet the requirements set out under Chapter 18 of the Texas Code of Criminal Procedure?

-Step 2 – Were all the tests done correctly?
+Step 2 – Were all the tests performed by police done correctly?

 - Is there a reason why the DWI Standardized Field Sobriety Tests (SFST’s) should not have been administered to you due to a previous injury, medical issue, or accident?